 The Moravians have an ancient name of Unitas Fratum, which means, a Unity of brethren and sisters.
 This is still true today as there is a special bond between members of the Moravian Church, from all over the World.

-At Fulneck we have a simple and flexible form of worship that can include: a Ministerial address, singing of hymns and Psalms, bible readings, notices for the community and prayer.
+At Fulneck we have a simple and flexible form of worship that usually includes: singing of hymns and Psalms, prayers, Bible readings, an address and notices for the community.
 It is a service that appeals to all levels and may sometimes take it’s structure from a Liturgical service but the Moravians also believe in ‘free form’ to allow the service to meet the spirit of the occasion.

-At Fulneck our regular service of Holy Communion, the Lord’s Supper, is in the afternoon and is preceded by a Lovefeast, a service of shared news and light refreshments.
+At Fulneck our regular service of Holy Communion, the Lord’s Supper, is in the afternoon on the first Sunday of the month and is preceded by a Lovefeast, a service of shared news and light refreshments.
 We welcome people into the Church through Baptism, Confirmation and also Right Hand of Fellowship for people who have been members of other Churches and transfer their membership to Fulneck.